el7addad/FragilityFunctions/README.md

-# FragilityFunctions
+# Fragility Functions
-ATC Fragility Function in JSON format
+This repository contains the ATC Fragility Functions in JSON format converted from XML files distributed with FEMA PACT.
+The conversion was done using the [xmljson](https://pypi.org/project/xmljson/) python package using the [Parker](https://developer.mozilla.org/en-US/docs/Archive/JXON#The_Parker_Convention) convention.
+This convention ignores any attributes in the XML file.
+It seems currenlty this only affects the version attribute which is set in all files to 2.0.
+We may have to add this attribute later, if needed.